 Why?
 Well the movie theaters often do not make any money on movie tickets!
 Hollywood movies for example, often take 100% of the gross movie ticket receipts during the first few opening weekends.
 Have we not all heard how much a new movie grossed opening weekend?
 An item that often makes headline news.
 Movies frequently make it or break it based on their performance the first 2 or 3 weekends at the the theaters.
 The reason this gross income in ticket sales is so important to the studios is because it goes to them and not movie theaters!

 If the studios had simply “sold” the movie to the movie theaters for x price, and it was then the movie theaters that needed to profit now by selling movie tickets, the studios would hardly be concerned about how many people are buying tickets.
 But in fact the vast majority of movie ticket revenues worldwide goes directly to movie studios, distributors and the producers themselves.
-This accounts for the near uniformity of ticket prices intra and internationally.
+This accounts for the near uniformity of ticket prices domestic and internationally.
 In Israel, where you often have additional middlemen in the equation (international movie rights distributors) or additional cost due to having to acquire the movie rights from abroad, ticket prices are just slightly more expensive, 8% on average.
 Pretty darn close.

 However, the moment you get to the popcorn, in which there is no Hollywood monopoly over, but rather pretty widespread free market competition on the production of corn, it drops a nice 30% from comparable prices both in the US and the UK.
 This despite the fact that corn is more expensive in Israel, since it mostly has to be imported, and the US, specifically the Midwest, is the corn breadbasket of the world.